NWhitener/scrnabench/README.md

 # Quick Start Guide

 ## Dataset Download
-In order to download the dataset use the **download_data** function.
+In order to download the dataset use the **download_data()** function.
 This will download the dataset from [Zenodo](https://zenodo.org/record/6617997).
 To download the data provide a path to the desired directory where the data should be downloaded.
-For example, path = "/User/Downloads".
+For example, **path = "/User/Downloads"**.
 This function will download and automatically load the data file which can be immediately used for benchmarking.
 This function only needs to be run once.

 ```
 datasets = dowload_data(path = "/Users/Downloads")
 ```

 ## Dataset Load
 If you have already downloaded the data to a directory on your local computer or would like to use the demo dataset, call the **load_data()** function.
-Provide the path of the data file.
-This will load the dataset for usage.
+Provide the path of the downloaded data file.
+The demo dataset is smaller than the full dataset, comprising of 2 data files, and can be used for rapid testing and experimentation.
+This will load the dataset for benchmarking.
+This function should be used anytime the data needs to be loaded.

 ```
 #Load the demo dataset